AndreaCrotti/Unit-testing-talk/unit.rst

 .. really need to understand the requirement well, and we force
 .. ourselves to take some time thinking about them, before we get
 .. cracking writing some code.

+..
+Make it pass minimally:
+..
+After we wrote a test, write the simplest thing that can make it
+.. pass, and not more

+.. show some examples of why these things can be bad (passing wrong types,
+.. raising things from anywhere and so on)

 Make it fail